-A second generation of TOU pilots was carried out, initially in California, and later in Connecticut, Florida, Illinois Maryland and Michigan.
-Simultaneously, smart meters began to be rolled out.
+A second generation of TOU pilots was carried out, initially in California11, and later in Connecticut, Florida, Illinois Maryland and Michigan.
+12 Simultaneously, smart meters began to be rolled out.

-Today, 104 million smart meters are deployed at US households, representing 73 % of all residential meters.
+Today, 97.7 million smart meters are deployed to households in the US, representing 69% of all residential meters.
 TVR are finally getting significant attention.
-In 2022, 9.4% of households were on TOU rates, more than double the percentage in 2018, which had not changed much since 2013.
-If the trend continues, some 25-35% of households may be on TOU rates by 2030.
+In 2021, 8.7% of households were on TOU rates, more than double the percentage in 2018, which had not changed much since 2013.
+If the trend continues, some 25-35% of households may be on TOU rates by the time this decade ends.

-This chapter is organized as follows:
+This chapter discusses why that is the case.
+It's organized as follows: